desert-digital/compass-frontend/sprints/sprint_9_user_stories_with_criteria.md

 ### User Stories

-#### 1. As a **crew** member, I want to receive my checklist only when the previous one is complete, so I can focus on my current responsibilities without confusion.
+#### 1. As a **crew**, I want to receive my checklist only when the previous one is complete, so I can focus on my current responsibilities without confusion.
 - **Success Criteria**:
   - Checklists are locked until the previous is marked complete.
   - UI and API prevent early access.

-#### 2. As a **service_manager**, I want workflows to automatically advance based on checklist completion, so I don’t have to manage the process manually.
+#### 2. As an **ops_manager**, I want workflows to automatically advance based on checklist completion, so I don't have to manage the process manually.
 - **Success Criteria**:
   - Completion of a checklist triggers EventBridge.
   - Lambda activates the next checklist without manual input.